Putin tests new missile to frighten Europe

 "As soon as next year, the Avangard system will be put into service.
 A regiment will be formed to start combat duty," Putin added, speaking from the National Centre for State Defence Control in Moscow.

-The nuclear posturing comes amid a row between Nato and Russia over Russia's violation of a Cold War-era nuclear arms control pat, the Intermediate-Range Nuclear Forces Treaty (INF).
+The posturing comes amid a row between Nato and Russia over Russia's violation of a Cold War-era nuclear arms control pact, the Intermediate-Range Nuclear Forces Treaty (INF).

 The US, on 4 December, said it would pull out of the pact in 60 days unless Russia stopped violating the INF ban on deploying medium-range nuclear cruise missiles capable of striking targets in Europe at short notice.

-The INF dispute could lead to "a new arms race" in which the US also deploys medium-range missiles in allied EU states, the EU foreign service warned.
+The INF dispute could lead to "a new arms race" in which the US also deployed medium-range missiles in allied EU states, the EU foreign service warned.

-Russia has a track record of nuclear sabre-rattling since geopolitical tensions escalated following its invasion of Ukraine four and half years ago.
+Russia has a track record of nuclear sabre-rattling since geopolitical tensions spiked after its invasion of Ukraine four and half years ago.

-But Pavel Podvig, a Russian expert at the UN's Institute for Disarmament Research in Geneva, previously told EUobserver that this was meant to act as a deterrent against Nato forces, which had a conventional military superiority to Russian forces in Europe.
+But Pavel Podvig, a Russian expert at the UN's Institute for Disarmament Research in Geneva, previously told EUobserver that this was meant to act as a deterrent against Nato, which had a conventional military superiority to Russian forces in Europe.

 "Military doctrine says Russia would only use nuclear weapons if the Russian state is facing an existential threat", Podvig told this website.